marekbeckmann/Simple-HTTP-Error-Docs/README.md

 # NGINX Error Docs

-This is a simple PHP errordocument, that you can use to handle NGINX errors.
+This is a simple PHP error document, that you can use to handle NGINX errors.
 It makes it very easy to handle all NGINX errors, with only one file.
 In the following readme, I also added a sample config for your convinience.

 ## 1. Features: